Please note: a valid prescription is required for all prescription medication.

 Missed Dose and Timing

 If a dose is missed, take it when remembered unless it is close to the next scheduled dose.
-In that case, skip the missed dose and resume the regular schedule.
-Do not double up.
-For once‑daily evening dosing, maintain a consistent routine to support steady levels.
-If frequent missed doses occur, discuss adherence strategies or device reminders with the care team.
+If it is near the next dose, skip the missed dose and return to the regular schedule.
+Do not double up to make up for a missed dose.
+For extended-release capsules, avoid adding extra doses on the same day.

 Storage and Travel Basics